 The University housing contract is required by the Board of Trustees and is necessary to prevent students from using the halls as temporary housing.
 The contract protects the interests of the residents and the University.
-Acceptance of a room assignment and moving into a hall indicates agreement to the full terms of the contract.
-The contract is for the full academic year.
+Acceptance of a room assign-